The Savior Complex: Relationships with Hurting People

-Are you starting a relationship with someone who has been hurt or someone who still has a broken heart?
-There are some people who feel they should be with those who need someone to pick up the pieces and heal them.
+Are you starting a relationship with someone who is hurting, or someone who still has a broken heart?
+They are some people who feel they should be with those who need someone to pick up the pieces and heal them.
 They could be people with the phenomenon known as the savior complex.

 The savior complex

-- Your parents couldn’t fulfil your basic needs as a child and didn’t give you the love and care your needed.
+- Your parents couldn’t fulfill your basic needs as a child and didn’t give you the love and care your needed.
 To compensate for this, you give other people what you never had.

-- You parents were very authoritative and aggressive, so you consider other more vulnerable and damaged people are possible perfect partners.
-You go for the opposite extreme.
+- You parents were very authoritative and aggressive, so you consider other more vulnerable and damaged people as possible perfect partners.
+You go to the other extreme.

 - Since you were very young, you have lived trying to please other people.
 Now, you find yourself caring for someone and trying to do everything they could possibly need.

-- Due to your fear of being alone, or of rejection, you believe that by trying to please and help people will make them want to be with you.
+- Due to your fear of being alone, or of rejection, you believe that by trying to please and help people, that will make them want to be with you.
 You believe that by being the way you are, other people will return the favor in kind.

-The most curious thing is that they will think that the other person is ungrateful.
-However, they won’t hesitate to grab the hand of the next hurt person they find and begin a new relationship.
+They will, quite logically, consider the other person to be grateful.
+However, they won’t hesitate to grab the hand of the next hurt person they find, and begin a new relationship.